-With companies and organizations within nearly every sector tracking more IT fixed assets than ever before – and cloud technology playing an ever-more prominent role -- Software Asset Management, otherwise known by its acronym, SAM, has become an indispensable part of operations, along with software asset management best practices.
+With companies in nearly every sector monitoring more IT assets than ever before - and cloud technology playing an ever-more prominent role - Software Asset Management, otherwise known as SAM, has become an indispensable part of operations.

 Why Software Asset Management (SAM)?

 Software Asset Management is "a business practice that takes ownership of software usage by monitoring spend, deployment, software licenses, and license compliance for all end-users involved in the application."

 More specifically, Software Asset Management best practices help administrators manage and organize their IT assets by automating tasks related to their software management – for example, patch and license management; inventory tracking, which includes identifying inefficient use of licensed software; establishing policy; and lifecycle management.

 SAM best practices

 Companies need an effective and efficient way to harness all of this technology, stay up to date with required software updates, ensure compliance, reduce their exposure to potential cybersecurity risks – for example, some shadow IT systems -- and protect their technology investment.
 They also need an effective way to monitor asset usage.
 IT assets that are sitting idle, aren't being used properly, or are lost or stolen affect the bottom line.